squaaaad/map-sidebar/README.md

 ## Description
 The service is composed of a server, a  client, and a database.
 ### Server API
+- A request to the root will redirect to the /restaurants/:id path with a default restaurant id
-Serves static client files in response to a GET request to the root endpoint.
+- Serves static client files in response to a GET request to the /restaurants/:id path
-It also serves json formatted restaurant data in response to a GET request to the /restaurants endpoint.
+- It also serves json formatted restaurant data in response to a GET request to the /api/restaurants/:id/sidebar endpoint.
 ### Database
 A MongoDB database that holds restaurant information.
 ### Client